jimhigson/oboe.js/writing/main/3_Background.md

 --->

-In fact, this is exactly how web browsers are implemented.
-However, this progressive use of http is hardwired into the browser engines rather than exposing an API suitable for general use and as such is treated as something of a special case specific to web browsers and has not so far seen a more general application.
-I wish to argue that a general application of this technique is viable and offers a worthwhile improvement over current common methods.

 The above problem has many analogues and because REST uses standard web semantics applies to much more than just automated web surfing.
 Indeed,